nraynaud/sojourner/Electrical.md

 Christopher Bovee, January 2026

 As a spaceflight nerd and robiticist I am fascinated with the electronics and control systems of the Sojourner Rover.
-This document is meant to outline the electrical components & software, and how they functioned together to operate the rover.
+This document is meant to outline the electrical components & software, and how they functioned to operate the rover.

-The pathfinder mission was designed under heavy budget constraints relative to previous missions, which pushed engineers to develop new ways of doing things.
+Pathfinder was a mission designed with a relatively low budget, which pushed engineers to develop new ways of doing things.
-Moreso than previous missions, a large amount of the hardware is made from what was available "commercial off the shelf", with as little modification as possible.
+Moreso than previous missions, a large amount of the hardware is based on what was available "commercial off the shelf", with minimal modification.

 ## Main electronics boards:

-From Wikipedia:
-"The 'brain' of the MFEX Microrover (Sojourner) is comprised of two electronics boards interconnected to one another, the sensors within the WEB (Warm Electronics Box), and sensors and actuators external to the WEB via a set of three Flex cables.
+"The 'brain' of the MFEX Microrover (Sojourner) is comprised of
+- two electronics boards interconnected to one another with flex cables,
+- the sensors within the WEB (Warm Electronics Box),
+- sensors and actuators external to the WEB, connected via wire bundles and flex cables.

 Although the boards are generally referred to as the "CPU" Board and the "Power" Board, they each contain components which are responsible for power generation, power conditioning, power distribution and control, analog and digital I/O control and processing, computing, and data storage."

 <img width="943" height="750" alt="image" src="https://github.com/user-attachments/assets/1fd5512a-f4e7-4874-b908-c42b796ea836" />